onflow/flow/flips/20220203-capability-controllers.md

 The Capability, and all copies of that Capability, have the same ID.
 Capability IDs are unique per account.

-CapCons are not storable (similar to e.g. AuthAccounts).
+CapCons are stored inside of accounts.
+However, they are not first-class values: their creation, storage, and deletion is managed by the language, through the usage of the CapCon API as described below.

 There are two kinds of capabilities:
 - Storage capability: Targets a storage path in an account